The long-selling chair was born unexpectedly

-You will find it in the line from the rear leg to the backrest; it resembles a golf club, which is the reason why it was named “Golfer”.
-This design came from a rough sketch drawn by a new girl.
+This is a story about one of our long-selling chairs, of which name is “Golfer.”
+You will find it in the line from the rear leg to the backrest.
+The back part of the chair frame looks like a golf club when it’s seen from the side.
+That is the reason why the chair was named Golfer.
+Funnily enough, the design of our long-selling chair came from a rough sketch drawn by a new girl in the factory.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.